 You should also be aware that you may be charged additional fees by your home institution or host university to take or process additional credits.
 Taking less than a full course load may jeopardize your student status and result in personal academic repercussions and/or loss of financial aid.

 The tutorial preference form is not a registration form; it is a guideline to let your host college know which subjects you are interested in taking abroad.
 You should discuss your tutorial selections with your academic advisor at your home institution.
 Completing the tutorial request form is one of the most important things you will do as you prepare to study abroad.
 Your admissions decision will be partially based upon your tutorial preferences, so please do not plan to deviate from your initial choices.

 What do I need to know about exams?

 Because of the differences in the academic systems, most students will not take exams at the University of Oxford.
 However, you will need to complete and submit all academic work prior to departing the program.
-Please refer to your program calendar to review the program dates.
+Please refer to the Program Dates and Fees tab to review the program dates.

 How will my home university know what my tutorials were and what grades I received?

 After you have returned to the U.S., your home university will receive a Butler University transcript with the credit you earned at the University of Oxford.
 The Butler University transcript will report the equivalent U.S. semester credit hours and letter grades.
 We also will send an official transcript to your permanent address.
 After you receive your Butler University transcript, both you and your home school advisor will also receive copies of your tutorial reports containing helpful feedback from your tutors.